AlonsoLobato/LS_RB101_RB109_Small-Problems/Easy_4.md

 ------------------------

 ### Exersise 6: Running Totals

-**Solved with Nico; done on our own with a 12 minutes timer and solutions and process shared after**

 Write a method that takes an Array of numbers, and returns an Array with the same number of elements, and each element has the running total from the original Array.